illuca/bwt-backward-search/helper/README.txt

 Then you can do something like:

-./sample1 abcde.rlb
+./sample1 abcde.rlbPosition

-./sample1 a20k.rlb
+./sample1 a20k.rlbPosition

 The program only works for single-byte counts for now.
-But if you observe the multi-byte count files (such as a20k.rlb), it is not hard for you to figure and extend it to multi-byte counts.
+But if you observe the multi-byte count files (such as a20k.rlbPosition), it is not hard for you to figure and extend it to multi-byte counts.

 Good luck!